Putting the new Goodwood Motorsport app into top gear

 Critically, there was also a business requirement to measure footfall and dwell times.
 This included reporting on visits to manufacturer stands or for evaluating how the overall site layout might be improved.

-Goodwood’s digital team commissioned leading digital solutions experts Pulselive (a sister company to Hawk-Eye, best known for adjudicating line calls in tennis, cricket and football), to deliver a best-in-class mobile app experience, with the express aim of improving the real-time customer experience.
+Goodwood’s digital team commissioned leading digital solutions experts Pulselive (a sister company to Hawk-Eye, best known for adjudicating line calls in tennis, cricket and soccer), to deliver a best-in-class mobile app experience, with the express aim of improving the real-time customer experience.

 Designed to be “a must-have for the thousands of fans attending any of Goodwood’s three major motorsport events”, the app included Crowd Connected’s Colocator location tracking technology, embedded via a simple code plug-in.